ms-henglu/azure-dev-docs/articles/terraform/get-started-azapi-preflight.md

 [!INCLUDE [terraform-plan.md](includes/terraform-plan.md)]

-When you run `terraform plan`, the AzAPI provider will validate the configuration of your resources before applying changes.
-If there are any errors, Terraform will display an error message with details about the issue.
+When you run `terraform plan`, the AzAPI provider validates the configuration of your resources before applying changes.
+If there are any errors, Terraform displays an error message with details about the issue.

 ```shell
 ╷